ckeditor/ckeditor5/docs/features/index.md

 The {@link features/word-count words and characters counter} will help you track progress and control the volume of the content.

-Our {@link features/ai-assistant-overview AI Assistant} {@icon ckeditor5-collaboration/theme/icons/robot-pencil.svg AI Assistant} will help you rewrite, edit, or translate the already existing content to match your needs, or even come up with a completely new one!
+The {@link features/ai-assistant-overview AI Assistant} {@icon ckeditor5-collaboration/theme/icons/robot-pencil.svg AI Assistant} will help you rewrite, edit, or translate the existing content to match your needs, or even come up with a completely new one!

 Use {@link features/autoformat Markdown syntax} to format content on the go to speed the editing process, employ {@link features/text-transformation automatic text transformations} (also known as autocorrect) and the {@link features/spelling-and-grammar-checking spell checker} {@icon @webspellchecker/wproofreader-ckeditor5/theme/icons/wproofreader.svg Spell and grammar check} to ensure everything is correct.
 Create multi-language documents and correct them on the go with automatic language detection and {@link features/language text part language} feature.

-{@img assets/img/features-spellcheck-multilanguage.png 800 CKEditor&nbsp;5 spell-checking feature.}
+{@img assets/img/features-spell-check-multilanguage.png 800 CKEditor&nbsp;5 spell-checking feature.}

 ### Customizable user experience

-Work as you like it - choose user interface approach from {@link installation/getting-started/predefined-builds several predefined builds}, add or remove features easily to your build with the [online builder](https://ckeditor.com/ckeditor-5/online-builder/) or utilize the {@link installation/advanced/dll-builds DLL builds}.
-Then tailor the user interface to your needs with our customizable {@link features/toolbar editor toolbar} arranging features buttons, dropdowns, and other items in whatever way you need them.
+Work as you like it &ndash; choose a user interface approach from {@link installation/getting-started/predefined-builds several predefined builds}, add features to your build or remove them with the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), or utilize the {@link installation/advanced/dll-builds DLL builds}.
+Then tailor the user interface to your needs with a customizable {@link features/toolbar editor toolbar}, arranging features buttons, dropdowns, and other items in whatever way you need them.

 {@img assets/img/full-toolbar.png 938 CKEditor&nbsp;5 customizable UI.}

 ### Cross-platform interoperability

-Do not get stopped by technology differences - CKEditor&nbsp;5 offers cross-platform interoperability.
+Do not get stopped by technology differences &ndash; CKEditor&nbsp;5 offers cross-platform interoperability.
 Being a {@link framework/index web-based JavaScript framework} it works in any and all environments.
-What is more, you can easily use documents from other editors: easily paste content {@link features/paste-from-office from MS Office}, paste from {@link features/paste-from-google-docs from Google Docs} and we even have extended support for {@link features/paste-plain-text pasting plain text} and {@link features/paste-markdown markdown-formatted content} to inherit formatting for convenience.
+What is more, you can use documents from other editors: easily paste content {@link features/paste-from-office from Microsoft Office} or from {@link features/paste-from-google-docs from Google Docs}.
+We even have extended support for {@link features/paste-plain-text pasting plain text} and {@link features/paste-markdown Markdown-formatted content} to inherit formatting for convenience.

 {@img assets/img/features-paste.png 800 CKEditor&nbsp;5 paste features.}

 ## Backward feature compatibility

-If you want to migrate from CKEditor 4 to CKEditor&nbsp;5, please check the {@link updating/migration-from-ckeditor-4 migration guide} for all the features that are already covered by the modern version.
+If you want to migrate from CKEditor 4 to CKEditor&nbsp;5, check the {@link updating/migration-from-ckeditor-4 migration guide} for all the features that are already covered by the modern version.

 ## Feature availability